EIT/LSIT Certification: Information and Application (Engineer-in-Training/Land Surveyor-in-Training)

 3. HOW TO REGISTER AND APPLY

-Beginning with the October 2012 administration, all applicants will be required to register for the examination and pay their examination fee directly to NCEES.
-This new process will apply to ALL applicants, including those who are re-filing or re-taking an examination.
+All applicants are required to register for the examination and pay their examination fee directly to NCEES.
+This new process applies to ALL applicants, including those who are re-filing or re-taking an examination.

 - Step 2: Pay NCEES for national exam-related expenses during registration process.

-- Certification Application Form - Form must be typed or completed online.
+- Certification Application Form - Form must be typed or completed electronically.
 Handwritten forms are not accepted.